openmsr/are/results/criticality_approach.md

 [ORNL-1845](https://github.com/openmsr/msr-archive/blob/master/docs/ORNL-1845.pdf) page 23 describes "Both the sodium and the fuel system were at an isothermal temperature of 1300&deg;F".
 All materials are thus set to this temperature (977.5955&deg;K) in openmc.

-to account for thermal expansion, the cad [model](https://cad.onshape.com/documents/b83e5f739a4507bf06f2a2a9/w/9511a6ac44a9e4d439d86976/e/36d3d4af112bbf8cad7d521b?renderMode=0&uiState=62d907b3549a2247567bee8c) is uniformly scaled, starting from the dimensions detailed [here](../design/are.pdf), by a factor of $\sim$ 1.0154. this was calculated as $s= 1 + \alpha T$, where $s$ is the scale factor, $\alpha$ is the thermal expansion coefficient ( $K^{-1}$ ) of inconel extrapolated from [here](https://www.researchgate.net/publication/337709137_Thermophysical_properties_of_Inconel_718_alloy), and $T$ is the temperature in Kelvin. the coefficient for inconel was used because inconel makes up the majority of the core materials. however to account for differential expansion between the inconel and the BeO moderator, the Beryllium density was reduced in proportion to its volumetric increase due to scaling.
+to account for thermal expansion, the cad [model](https://cad.onshape.com/documents/b83e5f739a4507bf06f2a2a9/w/9511a6ac44a9e4d439d86976/e/36d3d4af112bbf8cad7d521b?renderMode=0&uiState=62d907b3549a2247567bee8c) is uniformly scaled, starting from the dimensions detailed [here](../design/are.pdf), by a factor of $\sim$ 1.0154. this was calculated as $s= 1 + \alpha T$, where $s$ is the scale factor, $\alpha$ is the thermal expansion coefficient ( $K^{-1}$ ) of inconel extrapolated from [here](https://www.researchgate.net/publication/337709137_Thermophysical_properties_of_Inconel_718_alloy), and $T$ is the temperature in Kelvin. the coefficient for inconel was used because inconel makes up the majority of the core materials. however to account for differential expansion between the inconel and the BeO moderator, the Beryllium density was reduced in proportion to the scale factor.

 ### fuel compositions and reactivity